We don’t use the body to get into the posture, rather we use the posture to get into the body.

 My Yin Yoga Journey

-My journey with Yin Yoga began six years ago.
+My journey with Yin Yoga began eight years ago.
 I was asked (because of my background in Restorative Yoga) to take over a Yin Yoga class for a teacher that had left suddenly from the Atlantic Coast Athletic Club where I taught Hatha and Restorative yoga.
 I did not know much about Yin Yoga, but what I did know, was that it wasn’t anything like Restorative Yoga.
 I agreed to take over the class until the session ended in six weeks.
 In that six weeks, I read Yin books, searched online classes, and practiced, practiced, practiced.
 Throughout this time, I received overwhelmingly positive feedback from students who experienced improvements in both physical health and general well-being.
 I was tremendously excited by the discovery of such a rewarding practice, and I experienced the added benefit of ease in my SI (sacroiliac joint) joint that had gently nudged at me for years.

 After teaching for many years, I took trainings with Biff Midoefer and Bernie Clark that gave me more insight and validated that I was on the right track.
 However, most of my experience comes from the over 500 hours of teaching Yin Yoga.